oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 # WebLogic Sample Domain Home in Docker Image

 The sample scripts demonstrate the creation of a WebLogic domain home in docker image.
-The scripts also generate the domain custom resource YAML file, which can then be used to start the Kubernetes artifacts of the corresponding domain.
-Optionally, the scripts start up the domain custom resource, and WebLogic Server pods and services.
+The scripts also generate the domain YAML file, which can then be used to start the Kubernetes artifacts of the corresponding domain.
+Optionally, the scripts start up the domain, and WebLogic Server pods and services.

 ## Prerequisites

 The following prerequisites must be handled prior to running the create domain script:
 * Make sure the WebLogic Operator is running.
-* Create a Kubernetes namespace for the domain custom resource unless the intention is to use the default namespace.
+* Create a Kubernetes namespace for the domain unless the intention is to use the default namespace.
-* Create the Kubernetes secrets `username` and `password` of the admin account in the same Kubernetes namespace as the domain custom resource.
+* Create the Kubernetes secrets `username` and `password` of the admin account in the same Kubernetes namespace as the domain.
 * Build the Oracle WebLogic image oracle/weblogic:12.2.1.3-developer .
 Refer to [Oracle WebLogic Server on Docker](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/dockerfiles/12.2.1.3).

 ## Using the script to create a domain